darshkaushik/HiPC-Programming-Contest-2021/README.md

 4. Create a `solution.cu` file and a `input.txt` file.
 Copy the solution to be executed in the `solution.cu` and the input in the `input.txt`.
 Make sure that the input format is correct.

-5. Excute the `solution.cu` file using the command below.
+5. Execute the `solution.cu` file using the command below.
 The output will be printed on the command-line screen.
 ```
 $nvcc solution.cu
 $./a.out